b-hayes/CLI/readme.md

 However, there is a set of UserResponse exceptions for when you just want to terminate the app quickly with a message for the user to read.

-CLI also detects and adjusts the default php error reporting config to prevent errors spitting output to the terminal twice in debug mode.
+CLI also detects and adjusts the default PHP error reporting config to prevent errors spitting output to the terminal twice in debug mode.

 ### Responses to the user.
 You can display messages to the user however you want:
 - by echoing strings yourself and exiting manually.
 - by returning a string, array or anything else to print.
- - by throwing a UserResponse exceptions.
+- by throwing UserResponse exceptions.

-I recommend using the provided UserResponse exception family for errors, so dont have to print the mesage with a new line and then exit with a non zero code manually.
+I recommend using the provided UserResponse exception family for errors, so you don't have to print the message with a new line and then exit with a non zero code manually.
 ```php
 throw new \BHayes\CLI\UserResponse('This has exit code 1 and no coloured output');